The Molecule at the Crossroads: NMN's Real Story, From Pellagra to the Modern Longevity Lab

 - Functional gains are modest but intriguing.
 In older adults, 12 weeks of 250 mg/day NMN maintained walking speed and improved sleep quality on validated scales, with no serious side effects.[9]
 Another RCT in very old men with diabetes found no changes in grip strength or gait speed over 24 weeks—useful nulls to keep us honest.[10]
 A time-of-day study suggested late-day dosing might nudge certain fatigue and mobility measures, hinting that circadian timing could matter.[11]

 - Metabolic risk markers: mixed.
 A month of MIB-626 in overweight adults cut LDL and total cholesterol and lowered diastolic blood pressure versus placebo, without improving insulin sensitivity or liver fat.[12]
 In hospitalized patients with COVID-related kidney injury, MIB-626 safely raised NAD+, but inflammation and kidney outcomes didn't differ from placebo—possibly because NAD+ rose too slowly for that acute setting.[13]
+Science rarely moves in straight lines.
+The 2021 insulin-sensitivity study even drew a critique about a baseline imbalance in liver fat between groups, a reminder that small trials are fragile and findings need replication.[14]

 Why NAD+ Matters—In Plain English

-Think of NAD+ as the multi-tool your cells reach for to turn food into energy, patch DNA nicks, and keep the body clock on time.
+Think of NAD+ as the multi-tool your cells reach for to food into energy, patch DNA nicks, and keep the body clock on time.
 With age, that tool gets borrowed more often (by stress-response and repair enzymes) and restocked less quickly.
 Reviews in respected journals conclude that human NAD+ likely dips 10–50% in various tissues over adulthood—though the exact amount and timing differ by organ and study.[2][3][15]
 That variability helps explain why raising NAD+ (which NMN reliably does) doesn't always change outcomes you can feel within weeks.
 You've put more cash in the account; how it gets spent depends on context.

 The Voices Inside the Lab